invokemedia/ansible-amazon-node/README.md

 ```
 # the version of node you want to install/use
 node_version: 7.9.0
-# the name of the application
-app_name: Project Laura Queue Worker
-# the system user for this application
-app_user: nodeapp
-# root for the app, relative to the app_user home directory
+# root for the app
 app_root: /application
-# who made this application?
-app_author: Invoke
 # the name of the service for the app
 app_service_name: my-nodeapp
 ```